exercism/go/concepts/range-iteration/about.md

 As a recap, you learnt how every iteration returns two values: the index/key and a copy of the element at that index/key.

-## Iterate a slice
+## Iterate over a slice

-Easy as pie, loops a slice, ordered as expected.
+Easy as pie, loops over a slice, ordered as expected.

 ```go
 xi := []int{10, 20, 30}